 Elizabeth A. Freudmann and Yiorgos Bakamitsos / Procedia – Social and Behavioral Sciences 148 (2014) 567 – 572

-Each of these dimensions exist on a spectrum, from high to low, and depending on the game designer’s goals, the mechanics of game play can encourage players to engage at different levels along the three spectrums.
+Each of these dimensions exist on a spectrum, from high to low, and depending on the game designer’s goals, the mechanics of gameplay can encourage players to engage at different levels along the three spectrums.
 Thus, some games are designed to provoke a highly stimulating and exciting experience that players access with a high level of frequency, but for a shorter period of time.
 Other games are designed to provide a consistent and reliable game experience that players come back to again and again.

 CRM Case Management make a more organic, and thoroughly reasoned decision with regards to behaviour

 When we first investigated the goal was to understand if games offer non-profits a new tool to use when packaging and delivering their message.
 Thus we consulted existing literature on information processing in order to help us analyse the way that messages are processed, as well as the impact that the message delivery mechanism has on the experience of the message recipient.
-Our research has lead us to the conclusion that gamification has the potential to mitigate the influence that both task-related and incidental affect (Garg, Inman, Mittal, 2013) has on decision-making, and thus enable the player to make a more organic, and thoroughly reasoned decision with regards to behaviour.
+Our research has to lead us to the conclusion that gamification has the potential to mitigate the influence that both task-related and incidental effect (Garg, Inman, Mittal, 2013) has on decision-making, and thus enable the player to make a more organic, and thoroughly reasoned decision with regards to behaviour.
 Though games are perhaps not entirely unique in this capacity, there are few other constructs that offer the same benefits.

 If the decider is struggling with an emotionally-laden decision, a game can help him/her think through potential outcomes, and generate approximations of likely outcomes, depending on the choices made.
-Though designed with other objectives in mind, Spent exemplifies this type of gameplay, and it is easy to imagine how a non-profit with a mission involving helping people make “better” decisions might design a similar game in order to counteract the task-related affect that is inevitably part of certain life choices.
+Though designed with other objectives in mind, Spent exemplifies this type of gameplay, and it is easy to imagine how a non-profit with a mission involving helping people make “better” decisions might design a similar game in order to counteract the task-related effect that is inevitably part of certain life choices.

 Gamified CRM Case Management a framework to help encourage the desired behaviour

 Similarly, it is easy to imagine a non-profit committed to influencing behaviour away from an easy, but ultimately detrimental behaviour, using a CRM Case Management framework to help encourage the desired behaviour.
-For example, an animal rescue non-profit might use a game where the player has the option to adopt a puppy from a shelter, or buy one from a pet store.
+For example, an animal rescue non-profit might use a game where the player has the option to adopt a puppy from a shelter or buy one from a pet store.
 The process of selecting a pet can be very difficult: the final big decision involves many smaller sub-decisions, including where you go to look for your new best friend.
 The cognitive effort required in this chain of decisions might cause some would-be pet parents to default to the easier option (Garg et al., 2013) of getting a familiar purebred from a pet store, instead of what might be seen as the riskier choice of adopting a mutt from a shelter.
-A game that engages and immerses the player in exploring the outcomes of their choices—for example, shopping for a purebred and thereby unintentionally supporting the inhumane activities of puppy mills—might provide the necessary motivation to encourage players to overcome the negative task-related affect that can lead to the decider either delaying the decision, or opting for the easiest, most comfortable alternative (Garg et al., 2013).
+A game that engages and immerses the player in exploring the outcomes of their choices—for example, shopping for a purebred and thereby unintentionally supporting the inhumane activities of puppy mills—might provide the necessary motivation to encourage players to overcome the negative task-related effect that can lead to the decider either delaying the decision or opting for the easiest, most comfortable alternative (Garg et al., 2013).

-Consumer behaviorists have identified incidental affect—emotions caused by circumstances outside the control of marketers and potentially unrelated to purchasing decisions—as potentially hazardous to brands.
-Non-profit marketing professionals are similarly threatened by incidental affect, where an otherwise sympathetic audience member might react negatively to messaging after an unrelated incident leading to the stimulation of anger (Garg et al., 2013; Herrewijn & Poels, 2013; Carver & Scheier, 1990;).
+Consumer behaviourists have identified incidental effect—emotions caused by circumstances outside the control of marketers and potentially unrelated to purchasing decisions—as potentially hazardous to brands.
+Non-profit marketing professionals are similarly threatened by incidental effect, where an otherwise sympathetic audience member might react negatively to messaging after an unrelated incident leading to the stimulation of anger (Garg et al., 2013; Herrewijn & Poels, 2013; Carver & Scheier, 1990;).
 Gamers might argue that it is precisely these types of incidents that gamification can neutralise to varying degrees.
 Even after a negative encounter in a parking lot, a player might remain positively engaged with their upcoming task if it is presented as part of a larger “mission.”
 A well-designed game in the right hands might override some of the indirectly-related but potentially impactful factors.